OzelotVanilla/GoldbachEnc/readme.md

 ----

-This algorithm use **multiplication** instead of **power function** (e.g. in *RSA*), so the data is not enlarged too much.
+This algorithm use **multiplication** instead of **power function** (e.g. in *RSA*), so the data is not enlarged too much, and the computation could be done faster.

 Since the big number is considered hard to decompose into prime factors, the public key can be considered safe.